Index, A History of the: Indexes, origins of

-The reason, he explained, for hos emotion was the fact that the manuscript had a small number one printed on the first page.
+The reason, he explained, for his emotion was that the manuscript had a small number one printed on the first page.
 This was the first printed page number in history, which Duncan describes as "miraculous".

 Alphabetisation was seen as "an irrational method of categorization".
 It required a cultural shift in the practice of the creator, and the mind of a reader, who had to consciously start spelling consistently.
-Middle English was generally spelled as it was heard, being based on pronunciation, and as such their was no firm or readily accepted absolute spelling.
+Middle English was generally spelled as it was heard, being based on pronunciation, and as such there was no firm or readily accepted absolute spelling.
 Hence its continued rarity throughout the Middle Ages, when it was actively disdained as "the antithesis of reason" as, being a list, it did not stimulate original thought.

 Indexes, argument over

 The invention of printing, though, led not only to the proliferation of indexers, but the proliferation of disparaging and pejorative terms with which they and their trade were called, such as "index-raker", possessing only "index learning".
 Indicating the degree to which early indexes were seen as counterintuitive, or not user friendly, many contained an initial paragraph of explanation as to its use and benefit.
 Ralph Jones, writing in the New Humanist describes his surprise to find that "by the 18th century the index was ... subject divisive enough to invite disdain and incite literary bickering", and accusations of encouraging skim-reading.
 Duncan, however, emphasises the degree to which an indexer was a practitioner of manual labour, if a painstaking form of it.
 Conversely, their commitment was also always to a higher plain, an intellectual exercise requiring neutrality for the sake of the reader, who demands repeated and concerted decision-making on their behalf.
 In Time, Cady Lang suggests that the "often overlooked" index may have saved lives in the course of its existence.
-Duncan ascribes a degree of the index's initially poor reputation as being down to the fact that that it "kill[ed] off experimental curiosity" in the 17th century and has been looked down on since.
+Duncan ascribes a degree of the index's initially poor reputation as being down to the fact that it "kill[ed] off experimental curiosity" in the 17th century and has been looked down on since.
 It was not abnormal, he says, for readers to enter a book from the back and so prejudge whether to carry on.
 Szalai also questions whether a reader "of an intimidatingly big book decide only to skim the simulacrum—the bite-size summary offered by the index—instead of immersing themselves in the real thing?"; likewise, Douglas asks, whether—and especially regarding fiction—"with an index, will readers pick out only the good bits?"
 Steven Moore—"a literary critic who moonlights an indexer"—attests to the arguments that continue to this day as to the extent and detail an index should be expected to go before it removes the necessity of reading the work itself.
+Moore comments how "I had one client who wished every noun in his book could be indexed, and I’ve often had to point out to authors that an index is not a concordance (which lists every word in a book in alphabetical order)".